 The first release of the security tokens will be made once the soft cap has been reached.
 The issuer of tokens will decide before the release the tranches of tokens between the soft and hard cap.

-As a safety mechanism, it is important to establish that if the soft cap of an STO is not met by the pre-established deadline, the capital already deposited into the escrow account will be reimbursed to investors.
+As a safety mechanism, it is important to establish that if the soft cap of a Security Token Offering is not met by the pre-established deadline, the capital already deposited into the escrow account will be reimbursed to investors.

 As soon as the soft cap is reached, and the first tranche of tokens is released, these tokens will begin accruing income in the form of interests or dividends, and the issuer will be legally bound to meet obligations to investors.